The bones stand up

 “I will put my Spirit in you, and you shall live, and I will place you in your own land.”

-There was a day you stood over your own valley and could not lie about the bones.
-The dried-up calling, the relationship gone to powder, the faith you feared was finished — you looked honestly, refused the hollow yes, and handed the verdict back: Lord, you know.
-This is the payoff of that honesty.
-The God to whom you handed the impossible question is the God who breathes on dust until it stands.
 He does not specialize in improving dying things; He specializes in raising dead ones.
 Optimism says the bones were not really so dry; faith admits they were bone, and waits for the breath anyway.
 The breath came.
 It always was His to send and never yours to manufacture, and that is precisely why it could come at all — resurrection is the craft of God, not the achievement of the determined.
-What you gave up for dead was not beyond Him.
+What you gave up for dead is not beyond Him.
+The breath can still come, and the dead stand up alive.
 The honest no you refused to speak was the right restraint, because He had a yes you could not have seen.